Clients can use this area to send secure files (orders) that are too large or if there is a preference for security instead of email.

 Terms and Definitions

-There are 31 names in this directory beginning with the letter S.
+There are currently 31 names in this directory beginning with the letter S.

 To approve, to reward or punish; a consequence of punishment for violation of accepted norms of social conduct, which may be of two kinds: those that redress civil injuries (civil sanctions) and those that punish crimes (penal sanctions).